Lagonda Club: Meeting place

-When the Lagonda Club (an exclusive social club of prominent and business men) was incorporated it purchased what was known as the Cavalier corner—High and Spring streets to build their clubhouse in mind as social haven rather than the literary opportunities.
+When the Lagonda Club (an exclusive social club of prominent and businessmen) was incorporated it purchased what was known as the Cavalier corner—High and Spring streets to build their clubhouse in mind as social haven rather than the literary opportunities.
 The Lagonda Club Building was designed in 1893 by Frank Mills Andrews, a leading period architect who also designed the Kentucky State Capitol and the Montana State Capitol.
 Completed by 1895 at expense of $25,000., the Lagonda Club Building is an early example of Beaux-Arts architecture.
 The club's main reception hall was executed in manly fashion in the Empire style.
 The clubhouse, a four-story structure with a large basement, built of limestone and brick with stone molding.

-In October, 1904, the Lagonda Club building was more open to the members of the public and while it is not denominated a "poor man's club," there was a democratic spirit that pervaded.
+In October 1904, the Lagonda Club building was more open to the members of the public and while it is not denominated a "poor man's club," there was a democratic spirit that pervaded.
 It afforded facilities for both dances and banquets, a social center rather than an intellectual center and yet in its reading rooms copies of Springfield and metropolitan publications are available.
-It had rooms for indoor sports and the wives of members enjoy the social privileges.
+It had rooms for indoor sports, and the wives of members enjoy the social privileges.
 While it has both resident and non-resident members, in order to share its advantages members had to own stock in the organization.
 Since many of the members belonged to other civic organizations, the Lagonda Club became more of a community center.